Help us match you with local pros in your area

 Choose an HVAC company with well-trained technicians who have proper licensing and experience.
 HVAC contractors in all states have federal requirements from the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, individuals must pass an exam (the specific exam depends on what kind of equipment they plan to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled at the state level.

 Indiana doesn't have any state-level licensing requirements for HVAC contractors; however, most cities and municipalities have their own requirements.
 Make sure that you check with your local government and verify the business license of any company you hire.
-Reviewing feedback on the Better Business Bureau (BBB), Yelp, Google Reviews, and similar sites can assist your decision.
-Choose a provider with stellar reviews and reports of positive experiences from customers.
+Reviewing feedback on the Better Business Bureau (BBB), Yelp, Google Reviews, and similar sites can help your decision.
+Choose a company with great reviews and stories of positive customer experiences.

-Always make sure you know the details of your project.
+Always make sure you know the details of a planned project.
 When HVAC repairs are required, your provider should detail which parts need replacement and why.
 Confirm that your technician will clean and test the full system after repairs are finished to verify that it’s working properly.
-When getting a replacement, ask your contractor to explain the new HVAC system estimated installation time, model, energy efficiency, features, and brand.
-Before work begins, you should understand the process your provider will use to properly size the system for your home and the price you'll pay.
+When replacing your HVAC, have the contractor explain the new energy efficiency, features, model, brand, and estimated installation time.
+Before signing a contract, be sure you understand the process your provider will use to size the new HVAC system appropriately for your home and what the price will be.

-You should have your HVAC system inspected about twice annually.
-At the time of the inspection, your technician will inform you if any services are required.
-You should also schedule an inspection if you notice new issues such as leaks, strange noises, or unusual smells.
+You should have your HVAC system inspected approximately twice yearly.
+After the inspection, your technician will inform you if any services are needed.
+You should also call a technician if you start noticing issues such as strange noises, leaks, or unusual smells.
 If your home has ductwork, you should have it inspected every few years.

-You can save energy throughout the year by making it easier for your HVAC system to maintain the temperature of your home.
-Always keep your thermostat as close to the outside temperature as you can, and avoid making drastic changes — adjust it only a few degrees at once.
-You might also consider a smart thermostat.
+You can save energy throughout the year by reducing the amount of work it takes for your HVAC system to maintain the temperature of your home.
+Always keep your thermostat as close to the outside temperature as you can, and try to adjust it only a few degrees at a time.
+You may also consider getting a smart thermostat.

-For a 2,000-square-foot home, you should look for around 2.5 to 5 tons of air conditioning capacity.
-For homes over 1,000 square feet, central air is likely to be more effective than window units for cooling.
+For a 2,000-square-foot home, you'll need between 2.5 and 5 tons of air conditioning capacity.
+If your home is larger than 1,000 square feet, central air will be more effective for cooling than window units.

 For a 2,000-square-foot home, you should also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).